samanvitaanand/task-manager-java/README.md

 - Object-Oriented Programming
 - Data Structures (Lists, Maps)

-## How to Run
-1. Clone the repository
-2. Compile the Java files
-3. Run the main class from the terminal

 ## What I Learned
 - Applying OOP concepts such as classes, encapsulation, and inheritance
 - Using lists and maps to manage application data